 If only part of the spleen is removed, the procedure is called a partial splenectomy...

 Your doctor may ask you about your diet, bowel habits, and if you have any other medical conditions or intestinal problems.

-Your doctor can usually diagnose anal fissure from the symptoms you tell her.
-But the best way to learn whether or not you have an anal fissure is through a physical exam.
+Even though your doctor can usually diagnose an anal fissure from the symptoms you tell her, the best way to learn whether or not you have one is through a physical exam.
 Your doctor may look at the area for a fissure.

-You probably won't need a rectal exam (when the doctor uses a gloved finger to feel inside the anus) or an anoscopy (when the doctor puts a lighted scope into the anal canal) although they are sometimes necessary.
+You probably won't need a rectal exam (when the doctor uses a gloved finger to feel inside the anus) or an anoscopy (when the doctor puts a lighted scope into the anal canal).
+Sometimes they're necessary, though.

 Generally, a visual exam of the area is all it takes.
-But if your doctor thinks an inflammatory bowel disease has led to the development of anal fissures, you might need more tests.
-Often, the number and location of anal fissures can point to other conditions like Crohn’s disease.
+But if your doctor thinks an inflammatory bowel disease has led to the anal fissure, you might need more tests.
+Often, the number and location of anal fissures can point to other conditions, like Crohn’s disease.
 The presence of a skin tag at one end of a fissure may also point to chronic anal fissures.

-Your doctor may also suggest a sigmoidoscopy to see the lower part of the colon, or the sigmoid colon.
-Or you may need a colonoscopy to look at the whole large intestine.
+Your doctor might also suggest a test called a sigmoidoscopy to see the lower part of the colon, or the sigmoid colon.
+Or, you may need a colonoscopy to look at the whole large intestine.
 Both tests involve inserting a long, thin, flexible, lighted tube into your anus to view the colon.
-They are used to look for abnormal growths or inflammatory conditions.
+They're used to look for abnormal growths or inflammatory conditions.